Vessels built at Warrington

 [from Gore's Liverpool General Advertiser - Thursday 08 February 1855]:

 LINE PACKETS for PERNAMBUCO.
 Having a great portion her cargo engaged, will have quick despatch.
-The beautiful new iron-built clipper Ship, MEDORA, Captain Scorr, A1, 392 tons.
-This beautiful vessel has just been launched at Warrington, and is allowed by competent judges to be one the finest, and is expected to one of fastest, vessels afloat; loading Prince's Dock For freight passage apply Messrs Shallcross and Higham.
+The beautiful new iron-built clipper Ship, MEDORA, Captain Scorr, A 1, 392 tons.
+This beautiful vessel has just been launched at Warrington, and is allowed by competent judges to be one the finest, and is expected to one of fastest, vessels afloat; loading Prince's Dock.
+For freight passage apply Messrs Shallcross and Higham.

 [from Liverpool Journal of Commerce - Friday 23 May 1873]:

 FOR SALE AT CARDIFF.
 The beautiful flush-decked Iron Barque MEDORA of Liverpool.
 390 tons old register, 357 n.n., and 464 builders' measure.
 Length, 137 feet; breadth, 25 feet; depth, 15 7-10 feet.
 Built under special survey at Warrington in 1854, and now classed A 1 at Lloyd's, and A 1 20 years in the Liverpool underwriters' register.
-This vessel is in fine order, and left Rotterdam on the 21st instant for Cardiff, after discharging a cargo in perfect condition from the west coast America.
+This vessel is in fine order, and left Rotterdam on the 21st instant for Cardiff, after discharging a cargo in perfect condition from the west coast of America.
 Apply to the owners, SHALLCROSS & HIGHAM.
-5, New Quay., Liverpool.
+5, New Quay, Liverpool.

 [from The Sydney Mail - Saturday May 16 1874]: